N. Korea FM: Peace possible, but only if US ends hostility

 The tenor of Ri’s comments was clearly meant to push a wary United States to agree to a declaration formally ending the Korean War, which ended with a ceasefire, not a peace treaty.

 Washington is wary of endorsing such a declaration, which could lead to a formal peace treaty.
 Pyongyang demands the removal of the 28,500 U.S. troops stationed in the South to deter North Korean military adventurism.
-The United States wants the North to first take more concrete disarmament action, including providing a full account of the components of its nuclear program.
+The United States wants the North to first provide a full account of the components of its nuclear program.

 Although not legally binding, the North might also see an end-of-war declaration as a way to create political momentum that would steer discussions toward diplomatic recognition, economic benefits and security concessions.